GSA/digitalgov.gov/content/events/2020/05/2020-05-19-devops-lessons-learned-from-air-forces.md

  ---

- *This talk is hosted by the [DevOp Community](https://digital.gov/communities/devops/) and Digital.gov.*
+ *This talk is hosted by the [DevOps Community](https://digital.gov/communities/devops/) and Digital.gov.*